maxerenberg/ontario-highschools/README.md

 # ontario-highschools
-A shallow dive into public secondary school data in Ontario
+A shallow dive into public secondary school data in Ontario.